 You’ll see all the information you’d like to know about a candidate when reviewing them for an interview!

-As well as this, candidate cards show the source of the candidate.
-The candidate below was AutoMatched, but, these tags will show all of your different sources (LinkedIn, Organic Candidates, Referrals, etc.).
+Candidate cards also show the source of the candidate.
+The candidate below was AutoMatch, but, these tags will show all of your different sources (LinkedIn, Organic Candidates, Referrals, etc.).

 Additionally, for every role that a candidate has been matched with, they’ll fill out screening questions specific to that opportunity.

 You’ll be able to see a candidate’s responses, such as why they’re interested in your role or your company.
 This is where you will also find their resume, values, transcript, and notes from your Customer Success Manager.